 When you’re faced with smoke damage, keep the following tips in mind when working with your insurance agent.

 - If possible, take photos or video of the damage.
-Try not to disturb the affected area.
-Allow only necessary authorities on site.
+Try not to disturb the affected area as you take photos or video of the damage.
+Allow only necessary authorities on site to avoid causing further damage or possible risk of harm due to possible damage to your home’s structure..

 - Begin gathering all the necessary information needed to file the claim.
 This information may include but is not limited to: